VadimGordeev/musify-app/README.md

 **Warning:** Spotify requires users to authenticate with a valid Spotify Premium subscription.

 **Warning:** While app in development mode, Spotify does not give access to all users.
-While Spotify process my request you can run application localy.
+While Spotify process my request you can run application localy or [check screenshots](https://drive.google.com/drive/folders/1z9DaT7D3qhGQ4wdKPivVvj0fqeB7U0Hu).

 ## How to Run locally